samlown/couch_tap/README.md

       # Simple automated copy, each property's value in the matching CouchDB
       # document will copied to the table field with the same name.
-      filter 'type' => 'User' do
+      document 'type' => 'User' do
         table :users
       end

-      filter 'type' => 'Invoice' do
+      document 'type' => 'Invoice' do

         table :invoices do
-          # Which field should be used for the primary key?
-          primary_key :id, :code

           # Copy columns from fields with different name
           column :updated_at, :updated_on
           column :created_at, :created_on

           # Manually set a value from document or fixed variable
-          column :date, document['date']
+          column :date, doc['date']
           column :added_at, Time.now

-          # Set column values from a block
+          # Set column values from a block.
           column :total do
             doc['items'].inject(0){ |sum,item| sum + item['total'] }
           end
-        end

           # Collections perform special synchronization.
-        # If there is no primary key for the table, each row will be deleted
-        # and recreated an on update.
-This might be very inefficient.
+          # An attempt will be made to try and update rows based on order as opposed
+          # to a delete and insert process.
+          # The foreign id key is assumed to be name of the parent
+          # table in singular form with `_id` appended.
+          #
-        collection :items do |item|
+          collection :items => :invoice_items
-          table :invoice_items do
-            foreign_key :invoice_id, doc['_id']
-          end
         end

       end